arkouda.series¶

 True

-Keys will be turned into arkouda arrays as needed.
+Keys will be converted to Arkouda arrays as needed.

 A Series containing the values corresponding to the key.